Got a Georgia CDL traffic ticket? Fix it!

 Call our Georgia lawyers at 404-310-9795 to discuss your options

 Most Georgia CDL speeding or traffic tickets will cost you anywhere from $1200-$5000 over 3-5 years!

 No points, No record, and No court appearance.

-The attorneys at the Law Offices of Troy P. Hendrick help hundreds of Georgia CDL drivers each year.
+The attorneys at Hendrick & Henry Law help hundreds of Georgia CDL drivers each year.
 We understand the serious implications of a Georgia CDL traffic ticket because driving is how you make your living.

 Commercial drivers have a special interest in keeping their record clean.
-The Law Offices of Troy P. Hendrick, we understand these special cases.
+At Hendrick & Henry Law, we understand these special cases.
 We give the care and attention to detail that is necessary to protect your living.
 Troy has been a guest on the Midnight Radio Trucking Network’s Freightliner Run Smart Hour, giving advice to professional drivers all over the nation.